ryanbedard/db-document-automation/README.md

 # database-space
 This is an automation project I undertook to automate a task I do every month.
+This program runs for every server provided in a file that's not posted here on GitHub

 The task:
 1) For all of our servers, run a SQL script (that I created) to grab the size of the databases.